tunmsk/nextgen-facebook/readme.txt

 * Configurable user profile contact field names and labels.
 * Optional URL shortening with Bitly, Google, Ow.ly, TinyURL, or YOURLS.
 * Dynamic button language switching based on the current WordPress locale.
-* A stylesheets editor for each social sharing button locations (content, excerpt, shortcode, widget, etc.).
+* A stylesheets editor for each social share button locations (content, excerpt, shortcode, widget, etc.).
-* File caching for social sharing button images and JavaScript, maximizing performance on VPS and dedicated hardware hosting platforms.
+* File caching for social share button images and JavaScript, maximizing performance on VPS and dedicated hardware hosting platforms.
 * Selection of preset button options by location (content, excerpt, shortcode, widget, etc.).
-* Ability to include / exclude sharing buttons by post type.
+* Ability to include / exclude social share buttons by post type.
 * Integrates with 3rd party plugins and services for additional image, video, ecommerce product details, SEO settings, etc. The following modules are included with the Pro version, and are automatically loaded if/when the supported plugins and/or services are required.
 	* **Supported 3rd Party Plugins**
 		* All in One SEO Pack